NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

 | 24 hour              | 24                  | 24 hours / 1 day      |
 | debug                | 1                   | 1 hour                |

-The debug queue is meant to be used as a quick check to see if you code and/or script are configured correctly.
+The debug queue is meant to be used as a quick check to see if your code and/or script are configured correctly.
 It is the default queue if you do not specify another queue using the `-p` or `--partition` #SBATCH directive in your job script, or on the command-line using the `--partition` option, like so:

 ```
 sbatch --partition=48hour slurm-hello-mpi.sh